What to do with a slow Umbraco CMS website?

 - Use tools like – SQL Profiler to find bottlenecks and heavy queries, optimize them in the first place

 - Perform regular database maintenance.
 Clean tables once in a while if possible.
-Old revisions are first on the list.
+Old unnecessary content versions are first on the list.

 - Create indexes for faster queries, but do it wisely